UQ-RCC/hpc-docs/guides/Software-Status.md

 To load the dependencies and set the environment for using Ansys:

 **`module load ansys/2023.1`**
+or
+**`module load ansys/2024.1`**

+**Additional Notes**

+* You must use the 2024.1 version to utilise the H100 GPUs (only relevant for operations that can utilise a GPU).
+* Using Fluent across multiple servers requires that you override the default Intel-MPI behaviour of the software, and use the OpenMPI instead.
+The OpenMPI module is automatically loaded when you load the Ansys module, but you _must_ ensure that the fluent command is invoked to use OpenMPI (instead of the default IntelMPI).

 Please submit a support request via email to rcc-support@uq.edu.au if you experience any issues with Ansys.